As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

 But not every plaintiff in a civil case (such as a personal injury claim) can ask for punitive damages.
 In fact, the requirements for eligibility are fairly strict.

 Understanding when a court can award punitive damages is important for anyone who may be involved in a lawsuit.
-Here is a short guide to how punitive damages in Florida work and who may be eligible for them.
+In this guide, here’s how punitive damages in Florida work and who may be eligible for them.

 Damage Categories in Florida Civil Cases

 When someone suffers injuries or other losses due to the negligent or wrongful act of another, they are entitled to seek compensation.
 In Florida, there are three basic categories that a plaintiff may receive in a lawsuit or settlement.